netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 The following requirements must be met for the smooth operation of the module:

-Magento®
+OpenMage
 --------

-The following Magento® versions are supported:
+The following OpenMage versions are supported:

-- Open Magento - Magento LTS >= 19.x
+- OpenMage LTS >= 20.x

 PHP
 ---

 These PHP versions are supported:

-- PHP >= 7.4.0
+- PHP >= 8.2

-To connect to the API (webservice), the PHP SOAP extension must be installed and enabled on the web server.
+To connect to the DHL REST API, the PHP cURL extension must be installed and enabled on the web server.

 Hints for using the module